lerndmina/macmediakeyforwarder/README.md

 # Mac Media Key Forwarder

-Mac Media Key Forwarder for [iTunes](https://www.apple.com/itunes/) and [Spotify](http://www.spotify.com).
+Mac Media Key Forwarder for [Apple Music](https://www.apple.com/apple-music/) and [Spotify](http://www.spotify.com).

-Forwards media keys to iTunes or Spotify directly.
+Forwards media keys to Apple Music or Spotify directly.

 You can prioritize which app you would like to control or you can go with the default behaviour which controls the running app.

 The app runs in the menu bar.

-Download the compiled application from my [Releases](https://github.com/quentinlesceller/macmediakeyforwarder/releases).
+Download the compiled application from my [Releases](https://github.com/quppi/macmediakeyforwarder/releases).

-If you want even more control over what you want to control you should try [beardedspice](http://beardedspice.github.io).

 ## Issues you should know about